-Asset class Long-term expected real rate of return
+Asset Class Long-Term Expected Real Rate of Return Asset Allocation Percentage

-Domestic equity 5.2%
+Domestic equity 5.20 % 42.00 %

-International equity 5.2
+International equity 5.20 16.00

-Emerging equity 5.7
+Emerging equity 5.60 7.00

-Core fixed income 3.0
+Core fixed income 3.00 25.00

-Intermediate IG Corp 3.8
+Intermediate IG Corp 3.80 2.50

-Bank loans 2.7
+Bank loans 2.70 2.50

-High yield 4.3
+High yield 4.30 2.50

-Emerging debt 4.8
+Emerging debt 4.80 2.50

-The DART Plan's net pension asset/liability for the calendar year ended December 31, 2014 was determined by an actuarial experience study as of January 1, 2015.
-There have been no changes between the measurement date of the net pension asset/liability and the report date that are expected to have a significant effect on the net pension asset/liability.
-The total pension liability used to calculate the net pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The DART Plan's net pension liability (asset) for the calendar years ended December 31, 2015 and 2014 was determined by an actuarial experience studies as of January 1, 2016 and 2015.
+There have been no changes between the measurement date of the net pension liability (asset) and the report date that are expected to have a significant effect on the net liability (asset).
+The total pension liability used to calculate the net pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurements:

 Investment rate of return 7.0%

 Salary increases 4.0%, including inflation

 Inflation 2.0%

-Mortality RP-2000 Blue Collar table without any future
+Mortality RP-2000 Blue Collar table without any future mortality improvements

-- mortality improvements